intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 {% include h title="Toolchain setup" %}

-To check whether your toolchain is set up correctly, go to `Settings / Preferences | Languages & Frameworks | Rust` and check the `Toolchain location` and `Standard library` paths.
+To make sure your toolchain is set up correctly, go to `Settings / Preferences | Languages & Frameworks | Rust` and check the `Toolchain location` and `Standard library` paths.